Dishit79/Garage-Door-Opener/README.md

 # Arduino Garage Door Opener

-A wifi garage door opener made with Arduion and esp8266
+A wifi garage door opener made with Arduino and esp8266

 ## Demo